 These animals are often requested but I haven’t drawn them yet..

 I’ve been selling wildlife art for so long now, I can tell you what sells best.
 Yes, it’s that predictable

 And the winning formula is…

 OK, there isn’t a magic bullet as such, but there’s certainly a pattern that holds true.
-What I can do is offer you some guidelines to point you in the right direction.
+What I can do is offer you some guidelines and point you in the right direction.
 I can’t offer guarantees, of course, no one can, but if you concentrate on a few important factors it will vastly increase your chances of success.